MrHedmad/data-stewardship-knowledgebase/src/topics/basics/using_remote_resources.md

 This process feels slow at first, but it accelerates dramatically.
 The tenth unknown term takes less time to research than the first because you're building context.
 And critically, you're building actual understanding rather than surface-level familiarity.

 It's important to keep notes on each term you don't understand, and even concepts you do understand.
-For example, you might use a notebook, a Word document or, even better, a platform specifically designed for these kinds of notes, like [:hammer: obsidian](https://obsidian.md) or [:hammer: :lock_with_key: notion](https://notion.com).
+For example, you might use a notebook, a Word document or, even better, a platform specifically designed for these kinds of notes, like [:hammer: obsidian](https://obsidian.md) or [:hammer: :closed_lock_with_key: notion](https://notion.com).
 Create a new note (or paragraph, or section) on each concept that you either did not know before, or that you find particularly important.

 ## Asking good questions